 I very much like teaching and I am generally willing to teach you everything that I know.
 In my studio I offer sessions for up to three at a time.
 I invite you to contact me if you have seen something specific that you are interested in learning, and we’ll discuss and arrange a course that will suit you.

 The specific price will depend on what kind of thing we settle on (and what kind of materials I would have to include in the fee).
-But to give you an idea, calculate that you will pay £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.

-To give you an idea, these are some techniques that I could teach

-It takes about a day to teach you how to bind so called limp leather books.
-Here the pages get sewn directly onto the covering material (leather).
-A long strip of leather can be attached to serve as closure.

-Edition 2 | I very much like teaching and I am generally willing to teach you everything that I know.
-In my studio I offer sessions for up to three at a time.
-I invite you to contact me if you have seen something specific that you are interested in learning, and we’ll discuss and arrange a course that will suit you.

-The specific price will depend on what kind of thing we settle on (and what kind of materials I would have to include in the fee).
-But to give you an idea, calculate that you will pay £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.
+But to give you a rough idea, you can expect to pay about £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.

-To give you an idea, these are some techniques that I could teach
+To give you some ideas, these are examples for techniques that I could teach

 It takes about a day to teach you how to bind so called limp leather books.
 Here the pages get sewn directly onto the covering material (leather).
 A long strip of leather can be attached to serve as closure.